Sinfully Spicy

 Cook the Saag

 • Wash the greens by soaking them in a large pot of water for 5 minutes.
 Drain and discard the water.
-Keep repeating until no dirt is visible and water runs clean.
-Drain, air dry for half an hour or so and store them in an air tight container in the fridge until ready to use.
+Keep repeating until no dirt is visible at bottom of pot and water runs clean.
+Drain over a colander to remove excess water.

-• Add the greens to the pot or dutch oven (5 qt or larger) along with all the ingredients listed under "For Sarson Ka Saag".
+• Add the greens and stems along with turnip & mooli to a large pot or dutch oven (5 qt or larger).
+Add all the ingredients listed under "For Sarson Ka Saag".
 Cover the pot with a lid.

-• Set the pot on stove and let cook for 25-35 minutes on low medium heat until the greens are cooked through.
+• Place the pot on stove and let cook for 25-35 minutes on low medium heat until the greens are cooked through.
+You will need to check a few times to make sure that the bottom is not burning.
 Alternatively, you can pressure cook the greens for 7-8 minutes and 3-4 whistles.

-• In a small pan, dry roast the makki atta lightly.
+• While the saag is boiling, in a small pan, dry roast the makki atta lightly.
+Keep the roasted makki atta near.

 Tempering the Saag

-• In a wide pan, warm up the mustard oil till lightly smoky.
+• In a large cooking pan(10 inch or large), warm up the mustard oil till lightly smoky.

 • Temper with cumin, dried & green chilies.
 Add the chopped onions next and fry them over medium heat until nicely browned.